 - Why are broken sprinklers not fixed?

 Answer: Broken sprinklers are repaired soon after the repair is identified.
 Due to limited staffing, sprinklers are tested on a limited basis for repairs.
-Since many sprinklers only operate at night, or when Grounds personnel are not in the area, repairs can go unnoticed for days or weeks.
-If you see a broken sprinkler or other irrigation problem, help us save water by placing a repair and service request in the FS Work Request system.
+Since many sprinklers only operate at night, or when Grounds personnel are not in the area, repairs can sometimes go unnoticed for days or weeks.
+If you see a broken sprinkler or other irrigation problem, help us save water by placing a repair and service request in the Facilities Services Work Request System.

 - Why are outside waste receptacles not emptied?

 Answer: Outside waste receptacles are the responsibility of the Grounds department and are emptied as often as possible while also completing other numerous grounds maintenance tasks.
 There has been much discussion about having student workers assist in this area.

 - Why do large trees have to be removed?

 Answer: Large trees may have to be removed if they are diseased or damaged, damage underground utilities, damage hardscape and create safety hazards or if they interfere with new campus improvements.
 Large trees are a great asset to the campus and we do our best to protect and keep healthy all trees.
 While some trees are being removed new trees are being planted.

 Answer: Water management of campus landscaping has improved significantly in recent years and more improvements are planned.
 Due to windy conditions in the Antelope Valley, and the watering requirements for certain types of landscapes, there will often be some water run-off.
 Occasionally there is a malfunction with the irrigation system that creates excess watering.
 These issues are being reduced as obsolete timers and valves are replaced.